dhyeyjoshi/Agentic-AI-Stock-and-Trading-Genius/README.md

 ### **The Ultimate AI-Powered Stock Market Companion**

 Agentic AI Stock & Trading Genius is an **advanced AI-driven stock market analysis platform** designed for traders, investors, and financial analysts.
-It integrates **multi-agent AI systems** with **real-time web search and financial insights**, ensuring that you get the most accurate, data-driven decisions for stock market investments.
+It integrates **multi-agent AI systems** with **real-time web search and financial insights**, ensuring you get the most accurate, data-driven decisions for stock market investments.

 ---